 According to statistics released by the British Government, there were 25,511 serious injuries in road traffic accidents reported to the police in 2018.
 Of those road traffic accidents, a large number affected passengers.
 Injuries suffered while riding in a car as a passenger can be very serious.
 If you have suffered such an injury as a passenger in a car accident, you may be owed compensation.

 In car accident claims passenger injuries can play an important role.
 Often, the passenger has little control over the accident.
 Should they suffer debilitating injuries as a result, then these injuries may have been suffered as the result of another party’s negligence.
 These life-changing injuries can cost huge amounts, be it emotionally, physically, or financially.

 If you were a passenger who was in an accident, you have the right to file a passenger car accident claim and seek compensation for the injuries you have sustained.
 In this guide, you will find information helping you to get started in making such a claim.

-One of the major issues discussed during any compensation claim is that of responsibility.
+Generally speaking, one of the major issues discussed during any compensation claim is that of responsibility when looking at how to file a claim as a passenger.
 Given the lack of influence or control a passenger likely has in any given situation, a claim can be a process of determining who was at fault for the accident or who acting negligently.
 In many cases, the following parties might be responsible:

 - The Driver of the vehicle causing the accident – The person driving the vehicle may have been acting recklessly or ignoring legal advice relating to driving.
 This could be either the driver of the vehicle the passenger is riding in, or the driver of another vehicle.